dmaone/CommonSense/README.md

 # Configure keyboard

 With empty EEPROM, keyboard won't work.
 You need to initialize it.
-There are config files in misc/ directory which should be a good starting point.
+There are config files in misc/ directory, they are supposed to work, but no guarantees.

 To load it into device, run FlightController, Config->Open, Config->Upload.
 BEWARE, thresholds may be set absolutely wrong!
 If they are - you will likely see red "UNSAFE" button in bottom right corner.

+There are some reports that matrix size is weird after loading the config - restart FC or just hit that "Reconnect" button.
+It _should_ take care of that.
+But see the top of the file.

 ## Hardware configuration hints
 * If you're using Linux and can't connect - run as root OR fix your device permissions.
 No, I don't find fucking with your udev enjoyable, thank you very much.
+* If you see the red UNSAFE in the bottom right corner and what to know why - see "Debugging the matrix" below.
 * If key monitor only shows zeroes, no matter which keys you press - set ADC resolution higher.
 * If even at 12 bits it still doesn't work - increase charge delay.
 Recommended setting is 18.
 * If you see double actuations on keypress - increase debouncing steps.